 Tuesday, October 25, 2016

-A number of months now the young lad at Muthu had been pleading for a girl to be passed him.
-A white guy in a fine hat, professional man of leisure and means could manage it if he really tried and if he was a friend.
-With the concentration on the page ignored this morning at first approach.
-Lad stood against the railing opposite waiting.
-Once eyes were raised to him the fellow had a question ready.
+A number of months now the young lad at Muthu had been pleading for a girl.
+A white guy in a fine hat, professional man of leisure & means, could manage it if he really tried and if he was a true friend.
+With the concentration on the page, ignored this morning at first approach.
+Lad stood against the railing opposite, waiting.
+Once eyes were raised the fellow had a question ready.
 Handsome?...
 You had to hand it to him—movie star delivery.
 Shortly after ten; a little late as usual for his shift.
 Freshly marked forehead and combed hair, slightly bleary-eyed after a long weekend shift and unslept.
-Even young as he was the lack showed.
-The response however stung the boy: raised thumb and forefinger indicating the smallest measure was immediately understood.
-Seeing the flash of hurt in his eyes the laugh could not be suppressed and burst out….
-Oh.
+Even young as he was, the lack showed.
+The response however stung the boy: raised thumb & forefinger indicating the smallest measure immediately understood.
+Seeing the flash of hurt in his eyes, the laugh could not be suppressed.
+Fairly burst out… Oh.
 OK.
 Enough.
-OK enough.
-Which was certainly not enough as far as the lad was concerned….
-Once he had recovered from his shock he retorted, pointing both hands at his chest, — How many people like this?
-Ha!
+OK, enough.
+Which was certainly not enough as far as the lad was concerned… Once he had recovered from his shock he retorted, pointing both hands at his chest.
+How many people like this?… Ha!
 First rate again.
 Well said son, good on you.
 An unmarried man of a certain age was a great puzzle.
 Hardly credible.
-Girl-friends were one thing, either before or after marriage, but what about old age without children?
+Girlfriends were one thing, either before or after marriage, but what about old age without children?
 What then?
-It was impossible for him to judge age outside his racial group, a number of times he had enquired and guessed.
+It was impossible for him to judge age outside his own racial group; a number of times he had enquired, guessing.
 Not a clue.
-Some more years of work the lad would need before he could afford marriage himself; once satisfactorily equipped it would follow immediately and easily.
-Like for so many of the Indian lads, a small child at one of the tables brought forth the father-to-be in the fine young man.
+Some years of toil yet the lad would need before he could afford marriage himself; once satisfactorily equipped it would follow immediately.
+Like for so many of the Indian lads, a small child at one of the tables brought forth the father-to-be in the admirable young man.

 No comments: